prowler-cloud/prowler/README.md

 ```
 > Note 1: It is recommended to send only fails to Security Hub and that is possible adding `-q` to the command.

-> Note 2: Since Prowler perform checks to all regions by defaults you may need to filter by region when runing Security Hub integration, as shown in the example above.
+> Note 2: Since Prowler perform checks to all regions by defaults you may need to filter by region when running Security Hub integration, as shown in the example above.
 Remember to enable Security Hub in the region or regions you need by calling `aws securityhub enable-security-hub --region <region>` and run Prowler with the option `-f <region>` (if no region is used it will try to push findings in all regions hubs).

 > Note 3: to have updated findings in Security Hub you have to run Prowler periodically.
 Once a day or every certain amount of hours.